 The sight of smoke and steam from over the road reminded me of where I had to be.
 I was happy filming my new friend leaving the station with another group of Tasmanian tourists on an ABT Railway journey they would never forget.

-The ABT Railway that Roger writes about in this article is now known as the West Coast Wildnerness Railway.
+Note: ABT Railway is now known as West Coast Wilderness Railway.